tbranyen/backbone.layoutmanager/README.md

 });
 ```

+In the above example its entirely possible the elements are not in the DOM yet.
+This happens when you fetch templates asynchronously.
+Using the following
-To attach in the layout render, you will need to override the `render` method
+method, elements will be added into the DOM.
+To attach in the layout render,
+you will need to override the `render` method like so:
-like so:

 ``` javascript
 render: function(layout) {